 The full ingredients list and method are in the recipe card below.

-ONE: Sear the short ribs in olive oil over a medium-high heat until golden brown on all side.
+ONE: Sear the short ribs in olive oil over a medium-high heat until golden brown on all sides.
 Set aside.

 TWO: In a large Dutch oven or other heavy-bottomed pot on a medium or medium-low heat, gently cook the onion, carrot and celery until soft, about 10 mins.
 Add the garlic and cook for a further 2 mins.